 CSTB is the French national organisation providing research and innovation, consultancy, testing, training and certification services in the construction industry.
 The mission of the CSTB is to ensure the quality and safety of buildings, and to support innovation.
 The CSTB focuses on four key activities: research and consulting, assessment, certification and dissemination of knowledge.
 Its field of expertise covers construction products, buildings, and their integration into cities.

-The Digital School of Re-construction (Digi-SoR-c) summer school will run from Monday 02nd August 2021 for two weeks.
+The Digital School of Re-construction (Digi-SoR-c) summer school ran for two weeks from Monday 2nd -13th August 2021.

-The University of Brighton’s School of Architecture and Design are hosting a digital Summer School aimed at students from the worlds of design, architecture, construction and engineering.
-The Digital School of Re-construction (SoR-c) will demonstrate ways to re-use materials and elements from the built environment.
+The University of Brighton’s School of Architecture and Design are hosted a digital Summer School aimed at students from the worlds of design, architecture, construction and engineering.
+The digital School of Re-construction (SoR-c) considered concepts and propositional ideas that considered ways to re-use materials and elements from the built environment.

-Our team at the University of Brighton includes Anthony Roberts, Nick Gant, Dr Ryan Woodard, Siobhan O’Dowd and is led by senior lecturer and architect Duncan Baker-Brown best known for coordinating the building of the Brighton Waste House, “Europe’s first permanent building made of materials other people discarded”.
+Our team at the University of Brighton includeds Anthony Roberts, Nick Gant, Dr Ryan Woodard, Siobhan O’Dowd and was led by senior lecturer and architect Duncan Baker-Brown best known for coordinating the building of the Brighton Waste House, “Europe’s first permanent building made of materials other people discarded”.

-From left to right: Duncan Baker-Brown, Antony Roberts, Nick Gant, Dr. Ryan Woodard, Siobhan O'Dowd.
+From left to right: Duncan Baker-Brown, Antony Roberts, Lucy-Ann Gilbert, Nick Gant, Dr. Ryan Woodard, Siobhan O'Dowd.